 Maria, 1. year Business student, School of Economics of Vaasa University

 If you had a glass bowl to see to your future at work, what would you see?
 I’m really interested in international business.
-In fact, I don’t have exact title or work position in mind that is really my goal, but I know that I want to work in an international work environment.
+In fact, I don’t have an exact title or work position in mind that is really my goal, but I know that I want to work in an international work environment.
 The work content will be something related to accounting and financing.

 The lunch I had together with the Financial Manager, Mari Saari.
 I was looking forward to this meeting because it is close to what I want to do in the future.
-We discussed about the tasks and how a normal day at the finance department looks like.
+We discussed the tasks and how a normal day at the finance department looks like.

 What do you think has been the most interesting about the day?
-Have you learned anything new or are you looking leadership differently now?
+Have you learned anything new or are you looking at leadership differently now?
 The day gave a rare opportunity to see managers in their own working environment and in their normal work duties.
 Additionally, I had very good discussions with the leaders and I was able to ask questions that I have had in mind regarding leading teams and individuals.
-The day definitely opened my eyes and made me to think differently about leadership and management.
+The day definitely opened my eyes and made me think differently about leadership and management.

 What took you to take part in the 1000 Young Managers Day?
 I wanted to see what belongs to managers’ daily work duties.
-Also, before coming here, I was in the crossroads of which business branch I will choose as my major.
-I was hoping that by taking part in this day would help me to make that decision.
+Also, before coming here, I was at the crossroads of which business branch I will choose as my major.
+I was hoping that taking part in this day would help me to make that decision.
 Pemamek was my first option because for a long time I have admired the innovative and international mentality that the company has.